Xcel Energy Audit Golden Energy Audit Denver

 - Water heater

 How much does an energy audit cost?
-After the $200 Xcel energy audit rebate** is applied, $195 to $275 is typical, depending on home size and location.
-Smaller homes may be a bit less.
+After the $200 Xcel energy audit rebate** is applied, $195 to $295 is typical, depending on home size and location.
+Smaller homes may be less, and large homes a bit more.
 Add $200 if the home does not use Xcel Energy for the primary heating fuel source, as these homes won’t qualify for rebates.
-Also, there is a $150 tax credit starting with the 2023 tax year, so you can claim that when you file 2023 taxes in 2024.
+Also, there is a 30% tax credit up to $150 starting with the 2023 tax year, so you can claim the tax credit when you file taxes in 2024 and beyond.

 How long does it take to do an energy audit?
-2-3 hours is typical, but large homes may take longer.
+An energy audit typically takes two to three hours, but large homes may take longer.

 Call us today at (303) 868-6653 to learn more or schedule an appointment.